sybrew/the-seo-framework/readme.txt

 			-> If current_user_can install plugins, add "You may have received an automated notification email about this.
 Otherwise, check the PHP error logs for details."

 TODO update doc "actions" (also update doc "constants" for TSFEM)

-TODO Accepts 'id', 'tax', and 'pta'. -> also uid

 TODO add vertical expand title input?
 	-> This helps with Gutenberg's atrocious sidebar.